azwyane/pimux/README.md

 > can be really useful for IOT projects deploying using your own android phone.

 ## Why to use pimux?
-> For every pythonist and ethusiast pymux can really ease harware and sofware
+> For every pythonist and ethusiast pimux can really ease harware and sofware
 > access through termux-api.

 ## Special thanks